 The day has finally arrived for you to go on vacation.
 You've already booked a hotel, set up travel arrangements and hired a house sitter.
 But don't forget the most important step-securing your home and valuables.

 The last thing you want to worry about while traveling is whether or not your home is properly protected.
 One of your biggest considerations should be the hiding location of your spare key.
 If it is hidden in an obvious location, you could be vulnerable to theft.
-Follow the tips below when choosing the best place to hide a key:
+You could be vulnerable to theft if it’s hidden in an obvious area.
+Follow the tips below when choosing the best place to hide a key.

-In addition to setting up an alarm system , evaluate the hiding place of your spare key.
-To avoid potential unwanted guests, you need to be a little crafty with your key's placement.
-1 Here are some good hiding spots:
+In addition to setting up an alarm system, evaluate the hiding place of your spare key.
+To avoid potential unwanted guests, you need to be a little crafty with your key placement.
+Here are some good hiding spots:

 - In a hollow, fake rock that blends in with its surroundings

-- In a small lock box under the porch
+- Inside a small lockbox under the porch

 - In a key hider/magnetic key holder

-- In the barbeque grill in the backyard
+- Tucked inside the barbecue grill in the backyard

 - Under the foot of a chair on the patio